ilustregiuli/Forca/README.md

 # forca
 "Forca" is the game "Hangman" in Portuguese.
-This my personal project for testing and learning skils in Java language.
+This is my personal project for testing and learning skils in Java language.